nigelhorne/ged2site/README.md

 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.

-If you decide to use the static site, just copy files in the static-site directory to your webserver.
+If you decide to use the static site, just copy files in the static-site directory to your web-server.

 If you decide to use the dynamic site first create a $hostname.com file in the conf directory (use example.com as a template), then modify the contents of the template tree so that the site looks as you want it.
-The configration file can be in any number of formats including INI and XML.
+The configuration file can be in any number of formats including INI and XML.

     rootdir: /full/path/to/website directory
     memory_cache: where short-term volatile information is stored, such as the country of origin of the client
     disc_cache: where long-term information is stored, such as copies of output to see is HTTP 304 can be returned

-Then upload the dynamic-site directory to your webserver.
+Then upload the dynamic-site directory to your web-server.
 The databases are in CSV format.
 To speed up access you can convert to SQLite format with using [csv2sqlite](http://search.cpan.org/~rwstauner/App-csv2sqlite/),